aashnajoshi/Django/Notes.md

 - `django-debug-toolbar`: A debugging tool for Django applications.
 - `tinymce`: A rich text editor for web applications.
-- `django-tailwind`: A Django app to integrate Tailwind CSS framework.

 - `pillow`: An image processing library for Python.
 - `faker`: A tool for generating fake data for testing purposes.